-New forms of mobility will completely
+New forms of mobility will

 reshape the way we live in cities.

 The mobile web is built on mobile devices with processors running on faster networks that access cloud services described in thousands of publications entitled the internet of things (IoT).
-The two most common outside of the home, the smartphone and personal vehicles.
+The two most common outside of the home, are the smartphone and personal vehicles.